Home » Blog » Microsoft Teams Security (2025): How do you make collaboration secure?

 Teams Security: guest access

 Guest users have almost the same level of access like team members.
 It is critical to understand how it is different from external access.
-Microsoft Teams has enabled the guest access feature by default since February 2021 for new companies as well as for companies who have not yet configured this feature.
+Microsoft Teams has enabled the guest access feature by default.

 • Allow or deny guest access in Teams overall (the default is set to “on”)